cosmos/ibc-go/docs/ibc/light-clients/overview.md

 For example, the `ConsensusState` of the `07-tendermint` light client module defines a trusted root which is used by the `ClientState` to perform verification of membership and non-membership commitment proofs, as well as the next validator set hash used for verifying headers can be trusted in client updates.

-The `ConsensusState` type maintained within the light client module *must* implement the [`ConsensusState`](https://github.com/cosmos/ibc-go/tree/02-client-refactor-beta1/modules/core/exported/client.go#L134) interface defined in `core/modules/exported/client.go`.
+The `ConsensusState` type maintained within the light client module *must* implement the [`ConsensusState`](https://github.com/cosmos/ibc-go/tree/02-client-refactor-beta1/modules/core/exported/client.go#L134) interface defined in `modules/core/exported/client.go`.
-The methods which make up this interface are detailed at a more granular level in the [ConsensusState section of this guide](./consensus-state.md).
+The methods which make up this interface are detailed at a more granular level in the [`ConsensusState` section of this guide](./consensus-state.md).

 ### `Height`

 `Height` defines a monotonically increasing sequence number which provides ordering of consensus state data persisted through client updates.
 IBC light client module developers are expected to use the [concrete type](https://github.com/cosmos/ibc-go/tree/02-client-refactor-beta1/proto/ibc/core/client/v1/client.proto#L89) provided by the `02-client` submodule.
-This implements the expectations required by the [`Height`](https://github.com/cosmos/ibc-go/blob/02-client-refactor-beta1/modules/core/exported/client.go#L157) interface defined in `core/modules/exported/client.go`.
+This implements the expectations required by the [`Height`](https://github.com/cosmos/ibc-go/blob/02-client-refactor-beta1/modules/core/exported/client.go#L157) interface defined in `modules/core/exported/client.go`.

 ### `ClientMessage`